wp-plugins/woocommerce-predictive-search/readme.txt

 == Description ==

-WooCommerce Predictive Search queries <strong>your entire product database</strong> while you type.
+WooCommerce Predictive Search engine queries <strong>your entire product database</strong> while you type.
 It delivers users instant and changing results as they type in the dropdown which shows the product thumbnail, product title and description.
 Users can click through from the dropdown to the 'All Results Search page' that features endless scroll.

 = Key Features =

+* WooCommerce Predictive Search engine delivers 100% accurate results, 100% of the time.
 * New Feature Pretty URL for the All Search Results pages.
-* Use 'live search' to wow your customers - fast and accurate.
+* Use 'live search' to wow your customers by delivering deadly, super fast search results.
 * Add and configure a search box to any widgetized area on your site.
 * Shows the results beautifully in the widget drop-down with Product Thumbnail, Title and description text.
 * Searches your entire WooCommerce product database for the product name that match what is being typed.